 enforcing the occupational title(s) granted to registrants that may be used by non-registrants so that the public can rely on those who use the designated title(s) as holding defined competencies and being accountable to their peers.

 What is the purpose of government regulation?

 The goal of regulation is to reduce the risk of harm to the public while maximizing the well-being of the client.
 Provincial or territorial governments grant professional self-regulation to a profession as a privilege which requires the profession to act in the public interest.
 A key objective is for the profession to set standards of practice.
-Under the labour mobility provisions of the Agreement on Internal Trade (AIT), these standards must be comparable across Canada for the profession.
+Under the labour mobility provisions of the Canadian Free Trade Agreement (CFTA), these standards must be comparable across Canada for the profession.